Nonparametric Control Koopman Operators: Nonparametric Control Koopman Operator Approximations

-\begin{proof} By the definition of the operator norm we have ${\|({\mathcal{G}}{S}_{\mu^{\prime}} -{S}_{\nu}G)y\|_{L^2_{\nu}}}\leq \mathsfit{E}(G)\|y\|_{\spIN}$.
-Since $\RKHS_X,\RKHS_U$ are universal we can set $\delta = \nicefrac{\varepsilon}{{\|y\|_{\spIN}}}$ in Theorem \ref{thm:opNorm} and the assertion follows. \end{proof} \end{corollary} The main added assumption in the above result is $y \in \spIN$, which may be straightforwardly fulfilled for known observables of interest, e.g., components of the full-state observable, by adding a linear kernel component to the hypothetical domain to include the state: ${\RKHS}_X^{\txt{id}} = \RKHS_X{\oplus}\txt{Id}(\Set{X})$, which is induced by the kernel ${k}^{\txt{id}}_{X}(\bm{x}, \bm{x}^\prime) = k_{X}(\bm{x},\bm{x}^\prime)+\innerprod{\bm{x}}{\bm{x}^\prime}$.
+\begin{proof} The operator-norm bound gives ${\|({\mathcal{G}}{S}_{\mu^{\prime}} -{S}_{\nu}G)y\|_{L^2_{\nu}}}\leq \mathsfit{E}(G)\|y\|_{\spIN}$, and Theorem~\ref{thm:opNorm} with $\delta = \nicefrac{\varepsilon}{\|y\|_{\spIN}}$ yields the assertion ($y=0$ immediate). \end{proof} \end{corollary} The main added assumption in the above result is $y \in \spIN$, which may be straightforwardly fulfilled for known observables of interest, e.g., components of the full-state observable, by adding a linear kernel component to the hypothetical domain to include the state: ${\RKHS}_X^{\txt{id}} = \RKHS_X{\oplus}\txt{Id}(\Set{X})$, which is induced by the kernel ${k}^{\txt{id}}_{X}(\bm{x}, \bm{x}^\prime) = k_{X}(\bm{x},\bm{x}^\prime)+\innerprod{\bm{x}}{\bm{x}^\prime}$.
 Still, such a composite RKHS is universal if $k_{X}(\bm{x},\bm{x}^\prime)$ is $C_0$-universal, allowing Theorem \ref{thm:opNorm} to hold with a vanishing representation bias ${\mathsfit{B}(\cdot)}= 0$.
 However, existing approaches append the state to a data-independent and finite dictionaries \cite{KORDA2018149,STRASSER20232257} or evaluate an empirical inner product that is only an approximation of the canonical ${k}^{\txt{id}}_{X}(\bm{x}, \bm{x}^\prime)$.
 As such, there is no guarantee for unbiased representations ${\mathsfit{B}(\cdot)}= 0$ (cf. Theorem \ref{thm:opNorm}), which is crucial for achieving statistical consistency \cite{IngoSteinwart2008SupportMachines}.
-Note that we do not require \eqref{eq:cKOp} to be compact (let alone Hilbert-Schmidt), while our hypothesis does not need to be invariant w.r.t. \eqref{eq:cKOp} to admit arbitrarily accurate prediction. \begin{remark}[Improved analysis] In contrast to our nonparametric and discrete-time setting, existing operator approximation error analyses for control use pre-RKHS hypothesis approaches \cite{Nuske2023} even when using kernels \cite{Philipp2023b}, and do not directly benefit from the structure of an RKHS.
+Note that we do not require \eqref{eq:cKOp} to be compact (let alone Hilbert-Schmidt), while our hypothesis does not need to be invariant w.r.t. \eqref{eq:cKOp} to admit arbitrarily accurate prediction. \begin{remark}[Improved analysis] In contrast to our nonparametric and discrete-time setting, existing operator approximation error analyses for control use pre-RKHS hypothesis approaches \cite{Nuske2023}, even when using kernels \cite{Philipp2023b}, and do not directly benefit from the structure of an RKHS.
 Additionally, the analysis therein comes with an irreducible time-discretization error and explicitly depends on control input dimensionality, e.g., using infinite-dimensional control spaces (cf. Remark \ref{rmk:infU}) would render regression and analysis infeasible for the approaches in \cite{Peitz2020,Nuske2023,Philipp2023b}.
 Although the aforementioned works do focus on probabilistic finite-data error bounds for a set of constant input Koopman operators, our theoretical analysis indicates that sharper and more flexible results should be readily available.
 Exploring this further is, however, out of the scope of this work. \end{remark}